0x0012637/openvas-scanner/Parrot_Installation.md

 sudo openvas-feed-update && gsad && openvasmd --rebuild && openvas-setup && openvas-check-setup && service openvas-scanner start && openvas-start

 #
-If all is OK tou are seeing the passwword of the admin user, you just see 2 or 3 warnings in your terminal
+If all is OK you are seeing the password of the admin user, you just see 2 or 3 warnings in your terminal,go ahead
 #
 # Now enjoy the power of this tool, in the OMP console.

 #
 #
 #
-Just in case that the console not open automatically, follow this steps:
+Just in case that the console not open automatically, Let's start the console of openvas follow this steps:
 #
 #
 sudo openvasmd
 #
 sudo openvassd

-#
-Let's start the console of openvas
 #
 sudo openvas-start
 #